 No. Because of the school’s commitment to offer these courses to as many students as possible, students also need to make the commitment to remain in courses after the school year begins.
 The school is committed to providing support for students who find the course difficult.
 Course requests for the upcoming school year can be changed until March 15.

 Q: Does my child need to complete an application for an honors or AP course?

 No. Students are welcome to request courses as long as the prerequisite is met.

 Q: Will my child have a balanced schedule so their honors classes are not in the same semester?

 We try our very best to balance student schedules.
 If, during the summer, you notice that your child has an unbalanced schedule, please contact us and we will attempt to adjust their schedule.

 Q: Who do I contact if I have questions?

 If you have questions are your child specifically, please contact their current teacher or their guidance counselor.
-If you have questions about the courses themselves, please contact the division coordinator or Mr. Bob Dietz, Assistant Principal for Curriculum & Instruction.
+If you have questions about the courses themselves, please contact the House Assistant Principal or Mr. Bob Dietz, Associate Principal for Academics.